ChipsChan/CD_GP/README.md

 ## Source Data

-There is one cover with one title in one webpage on the Gurdian.
-However, some of the covers may display on its webpage along with other relating previous reports, as they are a serie of news.
+There is one cover with one title on one webpage on the Guardian.
+However, some of the covers may be displayed on its webpage along with other related previous reports, as they are a series of news.
 The source data we scraped from the Guardian websites contains all the covers shown on one webpage, which could be more than one.
-We include all contents of them when analyzing, because they all has the affects when they are shown on the same newpaper's webpage.
+We include all contents of them when analyzing because they all have effects when they are shown on the same newspaper's webpage.
-However，the title of the webpage is just the main cover on the last published date instead of titles of all covers.
-There are also more than one tags about one webpage's reports.
+However， the webpage's title is just the main cover on the last published date instead of the titles of all covers.
+There is also more than one tag for one webpage's reports.

 ## Metadata Folder

-This folder contains two csv files: metadata.csv and metadat_list.csv, and a Jupyter notebook.
+This folder contains two CSV files: metadata.csv and metadat_list.csv, and a Jupyter notebook.

-**metadata csv**
+**metadata CSV**
-metadata csv file contains information about data,such as WebTitle, WebUrl, PublishTime, Tags, TagCounts, Text.
+metadata CSV file contains information about data, such as WebTitle, WebUrl, PublishTime, Tags, TagCounts, and Text.
-In this file, all ariticles and tags on one webpage are shown as strings.
+In this file, all articles and tags on one webpage are shown as strings.
 This is suitable for the next computational analyses.

-**metadata list csv**
+**metadata list CSV**
-metadata csv file contains information about data,such as WebTitle, WebUrl, PublishTime, Tags, TagCounts, Text.
+metadata CSV file contains information about data, such as WebTitle, WebUrl, PublishTime, Tags, TagCounts, and Text.
-In this file, all ariticles and tags on one webpage are shown in lists.
-This is convinient for human readers to distinguish different articles on one webpage.
+All articles and tags on one webpage are shown in lists in this file.
+This is convenient for human readers to distinguish different articles on one webpage.
-Or there maybe some future analyses need data in this format.
+Or there may be some future analyses that need data in this format.